 A glass sitting on a table is being pulled down by the force of gravity.
 But any movement is being stopped by a much stronger force – the electrical repulsion of the atoms in the table.
 Give the glass a nudge off the table, though, and it falls.

-What about chemical energy, electrical energy, or nuclear energy?
+What about chemical, electrical, or nuclear energy?
 These are a bit more complicated, but in the final analysis, all these forms of energy also involve a type of movement or a potential to move.

 As the Russian physicist Lev Okun said, “The more basic is a physical notion, the more difficult to define it in words.”
 For energy, the best we can do is say it’s the capacity to cause movement.